panzerdp/dmitripavlutin.com/content/posts/149-react-usereducer/index.md

 ## 3. Reducer mental model

-Finally, to solidofy your knowledge of `useReducer()`, let's see a real-world example that works similarly to a reducer.
+To solidify your knowledge even more, let's see a real-world example that works similarly to a reducer.

 Imagine you're the captain of a ship in the first half of the 20th century.